hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 #### Critically damped system $$(\zeta = 1)$$

-When a system is critically damped, the output reaches steady state without any overshoot.
-However, any minor reduction in the damping ratio (0.999 for example) will cause overshoot in the output.
+When a system is critically damped, the output reaches a steady state without any overshoot.
+However, any minor reduction in the damping ratio (0.999 for example) will cause an overshoot in the output.

 #### Over-damped system $$(\zeta > 1)$$

-A system is over-damped when it reaches steady state without any oscillations and a small decrease in the damping ratio doesn't cause any overshoot/oscillations.
+A system is over-damped when it reaches a steady state without any oscillations and a small decrease in the damping ratio doesn't cause any overshoot/oscillations.

 #### $$\zeta$$ and $$\omega_n$$ calculation